MFaizan18/GlobeIndex/README.md

 Frequency Code (e.g., '5T', '1D'):

 The first element in each tuple is a frequency code that is used for time-based operations within the script.
-The code is designed to be compatible with the pandas library's time-related functions, particularly when generating a range of times using pd.date_range().
+The code is designed to be compatible with the pandas library's time-related functions, particularly when generating a range of times using `pd.date_range()`.

 For example:
-'5T' corresponds to a 5-minute frequency.
+`5T` corresponds to a 5-minute frequency.
-'1D' corresponds to a 1-day frequency.
+`1D` corresponds to a 1-day frequency.

 This frequency code is used later in the script to create a time range that matches the selected interval, allowing the data to be properly aligned and processed according to the user's selection.
 Smoothing Factor (e.g., 50, 25):